 Animal Care, BTEC Technical Diploma

-This Animal Care Level 2 Diploma combines theory and practical work, which will provide you with the opportunity to work with a large range of animals.
+This Animal Care Level 2 Diploma combines theory and practical work, which will provide you with animal-related knowledge, as well as experiencing a hands-on learning approach, with the opportunity to work with a large range of animals.

-How will I be assessed?
+How will the course be assessed?

 You will be assessed through practical observations, group work, coursework, presentations and exams.